Why switch from Magento?

-	- Open Source or Closed Source.
+- Open source or closed source.
 Open source software like Linux or Mozilla Web Browser and closed source or so-called proprietary software, like Microsoft Windows or Adobe products, have been around for a long time.
-Open source platforms offer the high level of customizability while at the same time being almost entirely free.
-However, there are certain things that they lack that closed source platforms have.
+Open source platforms offer a high level of customizability while at the same time being almost entirely free.
+However, there are certain things missing that are provided by closed source platforms.
 For example, security and customer support.
-If it is in your blood to have full control over your website, share the extensions and plug-ins of the platform with the community, then open source Magento alternatives will be the way to go for you.
+If it is in your blood to have full control of your website, to share the extensions and plug-ins of the platform with the community, then open source Magento alternatives are the way to go for you.

 - Price Tag.
 Proprietary (closed source) platforms come with a price tag that can add up to hundreds of US dollars.
 At the same time, open source Magento competitors offer basic features for free.
 However, if you would like to get an enterprise package or develop your website’s functionality with extensions, you may run into some unpleasant fees.

 - Special Features.
 Always try to look for Magento competitors that have lots of extensions and plugins to work with.
-The right platform for you is the one that will help you uncover your website's potential and broaden its functionality for the great value.
+The right platform is the one that helps discover your website's potential and broaden its functionality for great value.

 - Your technological literacy.
-Are you going to have a professional web-developer on staff that will help you with setting up your website on a hosted shopping cart platform?
+Are you going to have a professional web-developer on staff that will help you with set up your website on a hosted shopping cart platform?
 If not, you might be left with an option of a much more expensive, yet more sophisticated closed source platform.
-If you do possess some coding knowledge and looking at the lines of code does not make you nervous, using open-source shopping carts as a Magento alternative will offer the most freedom for the lowest price.
+If you do possess some coding knowledge, using open source shopping carts as a Magento alternative will offer the most freedom for the lowest price.

 - SAAS or Self-hosted?
-If you are a large business with an established hardware infrastructure, you will be likely to have the website hosted on your own.
-On the other hand, if you are less hardware-heavy, SaaS platforms that will have your website hosted for you for a certain price would make a lot more sense!
+If you are a large business with established hardware infrastructure, you will likely have the website hosted on your own.
+On the other hand, if you are less hardware-heavy, SaaS platforms hosting your website for a specific price makes more sense!